 - The terms and conditions of each sale on credit

 - Policies and procedures for dealing with past due accounts

-While a small business may be able to function with a “credit policy” kept solely in the head of a few people, or even one person, and many businesses do have a set credit policy reduced to black and white, having a written policy ensures that there is less subjectivity and streamlines credit decisions.
-Having a written policy can result in consistency, continuity, and as a tool for evaluation.
+A small business may be able to function with a “credit policy” kept solely in the head of a few people, or even one person.
+But having a written policy ensures that there is less subjectivity and streamlines credit decisions.